Top Skills Professionals Need for Workplace Success

 5. Leadership: Regardless of the role you play at an organization, leadership skills are important.
 Whether you're working on a team or in a management position, being able to lead is an essential skill for a professional.
 Some of the skills that show your leadership abilities include:

 - Decision making

 - Meeting management

 6. Flexibility: Most jobs require a degree of flexibility, and the ability to be willing to change.
-It's important to be able to understand different perspectives, and adjust your workflow and contributions to the company as change arises.
-There are skills that will enable you to show employers that they have the flexibility required for success on the job.
+It's important to be able to understand different perspectives, and to adjust your workflow and contributions to the company as change arises.
+Here are some of the skills that will enable you to show employers that you have the flexibility required for success on the job: